aims-umich/sentiment_bias/README.md

 import torch
 print(torch.cuda.is_available())
 ```
-If this prints ```False```, you can download cuda from [Pytorch](https://pytorch.org/get-started/locally/) website.
+If this prints ```False```, you can download CUDA from [Pytorch](https://pytorch.org/get-started/locally/) website.

 # Notes for Error Handling
-If you try to run the codes from clusters you may get errors when you try to import models from huggingface, and you need to define environment variables.
-I could handle some of errors using the following:
+If you try to run the codes from clusters, you may get errors when importing models from huggingface, and you need to define environment variables.
+I could handle some of the errors using the following:
 ```bash
 os.environ["CUDA_VISIBLE_DEVICES"] = "0,1,2,3"
 os.environ["NCCL_P2P_DISABLE"]="1"